ghumphr/brainuploader/README.md

 ## Installation
 Installing BrainUploader is easy.
-First, clone out the repository.
+First, clone the repository.
 Next, execute the following commands:

 ```bash
 # First, check out the repository and set the working directory to the repository root